pointnetwork/kadence/doc/flood.md

 ### Routing Issues

-The primary routing table is maintained according the Kademlia's bucket sorting, refresh, and eviction rules.
+The primary routing table is maintained according to Kademlia's bucket sorting, refresh, and eviction rules.
 Because of the nature of that design, many discovered peers do not make it into an individual node's table.
 This is because the number of nodes that are XOR furthest from any given node is exponentially higher than those that are the next closest bucket.

-This means that any given node may at some point become aware of all or most nodes in the network, after K(=20) contacts are placed in a bucket, none of them will be evicted until they have been unresponsive for some time.
+This means that even though any given node may at some point become aware of all or most nodes in the network, after K(=20) contacts are placed in a bucket, none of them will be evicted until they have been unresponsive for some time.
 If we were to deliver a message to every node in our routing table, we'd still fail to deliver our message to more and more participants the bigger our network grows.

 One possible approach to this might be to maintain a secondary peer list that